Gr3yKnigh1/dpfinder/README.md

-# Duplicate image finder
+# Duplicate photo finder

-Searches for duplicate photos using a hash and moves them to a separate directory.
+Searches for duplicate photos and moves them to a separate directory.

 ## Usage